marberi/100days/README.md

 which shows up for all image IDs.
 This trend is probably because the network has not been train enough/correctly and so far it focus on getting the correct zero-point per image.

+# Day 265 [2022-11-05]
+The problem yesterday seems to come from how the training set is sampled.
+We have 12096085 observations divided on 204920 images.
+When selecting 1000 galaxies in a batch, each of the stars most likely belong to a different image.
+The simplest way for the network to get a good fit is adjusting the zero-point for each image.
+This means it will never learn the pattern as a function of the position on the CCD.

+Instead I have switched to loading all stars (~200) in a mosaic at once.
+Writing this custom dataloader was what ended up taking most time, since this needs to be computationally efficient.
+By now the network is training again.